 Well I'm seeing a sliver of light at the end of the tunnel of this long awaited album project - Half of the songs on the album are mixed and done, with only two songs awaiting additional tracks to be recorded, so my gosh, it may be done in my lifetime!
 We scored another legendary musician to lay down an accordion track on a song - the great multi-instrumentalist Skip Edwards -he's on about a dozen of my heroes albums I already own.
-Amongst others, he's recorded and/or toured with Keith Moon, Johnny Rivers, Roger McGuinn, Chris Hillman, Gene Clark, Walter Egan, Dwight Yoakam, Michelle Shocked, Lucinda Williams, Meat Puppets, Buck Owens, Heather Miles, Tom Russell, The Hellecasters, Rosie Flores, Jim Lauderdale, Dave Alvin, Sir Douglas Quintet, Rick Shea (of course!), The Refreshments, The Blazers, Juice Newton, Christy McWilson, Flaco Jiménez, Steve Forbert, Joe Ely, Amy Farris, Bastard Sons of Johnny Cash, Sara Evans, Jonathan Winters (hell yeah!), Walter Trout, Big Sandy & His Fly-Rite Boys, Carla Olson - and now me!
+Amongst others (prepare for major name drop!), he's recorded and/or toured with Keith Moon, Johnny Rivers, Roger McGuinn, Chris Hillman, Gene Clark, Walter Egan, Dwight Yoakam, Michelle Shocked, Lucinda Williams, Meat Puppets, Buck Owens, Heather Miles, Tom Russell, The Hellecasters, Rosie Flores, Jim Lauderdale, Dave Alvin, Sir Douglas Quintet, Rick Shea (of course!), The Refreshments, The Blazers, Juice Newton, Christy McWilson, Flaco Jiménez, Steve Forbert, Joe Ely, Amy Farris, Bastard Sons of Johnny Cash, Sara Evans, Jonathan Winters (hell yeah!), Walter Trout, Big Sandy & His Fly-Rite Boys, Carla Olson - and now me!
 Nice to be part of the tribe!
 I've got some nice gigs coming up, check out my "Shows" page.